 Possible Career Options

 Graduates may enhance their current careers or move to a post in the information technology or teaching field.
 With a Master of Science degree in instructional educator technology, graduates will be prepared to work at a technical school, community college or high school, pursuing educational positions like:

 Employment Outlook and Salary Info

-According to the U.S. Bureau of Labor Statistics, instructional coordinators are projected to see a 7% job growth from 2014-2024.
-The mean annual wage for these workers was $64,870 in May 2015.
+According to the U.S. Bureau of Labor Statistics, instructional coordinators are projected to see a 6% job growth from 2018-2028.
+The median annual wage for these workers was $64,450 in May 2018.